atreyasha/dotfiles/docs/develop.md

             4.  consider purchasing a yubikey to manage GPG keys

+            5.  store remote sensing repositories for possible future task and find way to store thesis with images

     2. Scheduling

         1.  schedule backups with timer or via manual notes